Dizzy? Adaptation to your new glasses

-Many factors could be causing problems while you adjust to new glasses.
+Many factors could cause problems while you adjust to new glasses.
 It is common for your brain and your eye to take some time to adjust your new glasses, you are seeing like you didn't before.
 Just like your feet need some time to adapt to your new dressing shoes.
 So, do not panic, it is normal.
-When you There are many reasons can cause this problem like:
+There are many reasons can cause this problem like:

 - New Prescription

 All these reasons can give you a hard time when you wear your new glasses for the first time.
 However, this should not be persistent.
 Most people will get used to their new glasses within a few days.
 Patient's physical differences can lead to longer or shorter adaptation period.

 Understanding it is normal if you feel unconformable while adjusting your new glasses.
 Understand your corrective lens prescription, so you know what to expect.
 Normally, you may find it is easier to adjust your single-vision lenses which correct vision for reading or distance only.
 But, it takes more time to adapt your multifocal glasses, including bifocals and progressive lenses.

 If you are experiencing these problems, start by wearing your new glasses only in your home or other safety place.
 We recommend not to plan long-distance driving or strenuous activity during your first few days with your new prescription.

 Don’t wear old glasses anymore, this can help your brain and eyes to adapt your new glasses more easily.

 Keep your glasses clean, and protect your eyeglasses by storing them in the case overnight.
 Bent frames or scratched lenses will make the adjustment period more challenging.